drighart/WebTool/README.md

 # Welcome to WebTool
-WebTool is another tool to setup and edit your website (in only 5 minutes).
+WebTool is a new tool to setup and edit your website (in only 5 minutes).
 This is one of the goals of this project.
 The other goal is to create a Core which can be used to create micro-services.
 Due to its pluggable components it is easy to extend.
 The core is also an integration of several powerfull Java frameworks, like **Jetty**, **Angular**, **RestEasy**, **Jackson**, **H2**, **JDbi**, **Appache Commons** and security (JAAS).
 When I start to create a new web-application, it always costs me a lot of time to find and integrate these frameworks.

 This is also free-of-anything and is delivered with the **MIT-license**.
 Hopefully, you will enjoy WebTool and if you are interested, help me to improve it!
 Please, click :star: (on top of the screen) to star the project or fork this project.